DiegoKoz/scisci/README.md

-# The Science of Science Embedding Spaces: Deep Learning for Article Vectorisation
+# Semantic and Relational Spaces in Science of Science: Deep Learning Models for Article Vectorisation

 ## Repository structure

-This is the repository for the article "The Science of Science Embedding Spaces: Deep Learning for Article Vectorisation" and contain the following elements:
+This is the repository for the article "Semantic and Relational Spaces in Science of Science: Deep Learning Models for Article Vectorisation" and contains the following elements:

 - data: Articles ID's and embeddings, and
 - code: All the necesary code to reproduce the results presented in the article.